5 key contact center AI features and their benefits What is an abandoned call?

 Definition

-First call resolution (FCR) is when customer service agents properly address a customer's needs the first time they call.
-By doing this, there is no need for the customer to follow up with a second call.
-FCR is a part of customer relationship management (CRM).
+First call resolution is when contact center agents properly address a customer's needs the first time they call so there is no need for the customer to follow up with a second call.
+FCR is a part of contact center customer engagement activities that embrace the tools, technologies and practices of customer relationship management (CRM).

 Talk time, which is the average time an agent spends on each call, is a common call center and contact center performance metric.
 Lower talk time averages are usually desirable.
 However, low talk time averages accompanied by poor FCR rates are a sign that customer calls are not being answered satisfactorily.

-Call center managers carefully monitor follow-up calls from customers.
+Contact center managers carefully monitor follow-up calls from customers.
 In addition to being an indication of customer dissatisfaction, follow-up calls increase call volume and require more customer service agents.
-A call center manager will accept an increase in talk time, as long as the first call resolution rate increases as well.
+A contact center manager will accept an increase in talk time, as long as the first call resolution rate increases as well.

 First call resolution is similar to first contact resolution.
 The first contact resolution rate involves all channels -- chats, texts, emails, social media and other avenues of support or help desk communications -- not just phone calls.